fugitivepigments/Bootstrap-Portfolio/README.md

-# Bootstrap-Portfolio
+# Responsive-Portfolio
-Pages styled with Bootstrap
+Page styled for responsiveness with media queries